Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

      ```
      </details>

 1. Build your solution and run the unit tests.
-Make sure that the tests pass.
+Make sure that the tests pass

-1. Use Azure DevOps project
+1. Commit your code to your favourite git provider (GitHub / VSTS / etc.)

+1. Go to your Azure Portal and create a new DevOps Project.
+Make sure it meets the following demands:
+    - Using your own code
+    - WebApp on Windows
+    - Linked to your VSTS account

 1. Configure unit test in build with argument !Integration
-   - Stretch: what should be added is ARM which can be reverse engineered.
+   - Stretch: what should be added is ARM which can be reverse engineered

 ## Next steps